Real estate

 Avoiding legal disputes: Comprehensive advice from the notary

-The advisory role of the notary extends far beyond the mere formality of notarisation.
-The notary is an independent and impartial advisor who enlightens all parties about the legal consequences of the contract.
-They ensure that all parties understand the terms of the contract and that the contract aligns with their interests.
+The advisory function of the notary goes far beyond the mere formality of notarisation.
+A notary is an independent and impartial adviser who informs all parties about the legal consequences of the contract.
+They ensure that all parties understand the contract terms and that the agreement reflects their interests.

 Legal Advice and Clarification